 It was decided that we would rename our fleet with names of the native New Zealand birds that could be seen from the train on its journey to Taumarere.

-On restarting the railway in 2006, we refurbished two coaches, “KINGFISHER” (our dining car) and “PUKEKO” (the shop car) to get the railway up and running again.
-“BLUE HERON” (the Observation Car) was the third to be renovated, and we have rebuilt “WEKA”, which is a completely open wagon, very popular in the days before the railway closed down.
+On restarting the railway in 2006, we refurbished two coaches, “KINGFISHER” (our dining car) and “PUKEKO” to get the railway up and running again.
+“BLUE HERON” (the Observation Car) was the third to be renovated, and we have rebuilt “WEKA”, which is a completely open wagon, to carry up to 24 cycles.

 The building of our Workshop Shed meant that carriages could be kept under cover and allowed to dry out and stop further deterioration.